Mystical Scroll, Mystical Summon, Temple of Wishes, Wind Scroll. Legendary Scroll

 - Lv.6 Harmful Effect Rate +20%

-Skill 3: Illusion of Time: All ally skills will become instantly available.
+Skill 3: Illusion of Time: Removes all harmful effects of all allies and all ally skills will become instantly available.
 (Illusion of Time) will not be affected by cooldown reducing or increasing skills.
 (Reusable in 7 turns)

 - Lv.2 Cooltime Turn -1